Ankle Sprain Specialists

 Podiatrists & Foot and Ankle Specialists located in Carrollton, TX, North Plano, TX & Plano, TX

 An ankle sprain can severely impact your ability to function and enjoy your daily life.
-The doctors at Advanced Foot & Ankle Center of North Texas serve the cities of Carrollton and Plano, TX—schedule an appointment to have your ankle examined.
+The doctor at Advanced Foot & Ankle Center of North Texas serve the cities of Carrollton and Plano, TX—schedule an appointment to have your ankle examined.

 Ankle Sprain Q & A